-- Instead of looking at brand names only, search out a multimeter that fits your needs.
+- Search out a multimeter that fits your needs.
 For example, if you’re going to use your automotive multimeter for household projects as well you won’t necessarily need something a professional electrician would require.
 Prioritize desired features for best results.

-- Besides searching for a multimeter that fits your needs, you should also find one that will support how much you intend to use it.
+- Find one that will support its intended use.
 That translates to investing more money into a unit if you plan on using it often.
-If you just want a multimeter to have on hand, you won’t have to spend much to get what you need.
+If you just want a multimeter for occasional projects, you don’t have to spend much to get what you need.

 Q: What exactly can I measure with an automotive multimeter?

-A: With an automotive multimeter you can measure and/or test AC/DC current, duty cycles, your car battery, temperature readings, and electrical systems.
+With an automotive multimeter, you can measure and/or test AC/DC current, duty cycles, the strength of your car battery, temperature, and electrical systems as a whole.
 Each model will have a different range of functions, depending on the price and capabilities.

 Q: Can I use an automotive multimeter on an electric car?